agbernard/ingest-demo/README.md

     ```

 ###Setup
-After cloning the project, navigate to ingest-demo/common and run `mvn install`.
+After cloning the project, navigate to `ingest-demo/common` and run `mvn install`.
 The other projects will get built during the startup steps below.
+You'll need to run this anytime the common project is modified.

-###Quick Start
+###Execution

 ####Server 1
 RabbitMQ server - you only need to manually start this if the server is not running as a daemon: